EXOLAB-Intention/EXOLAB-Server/README.md

 ```bash
 exit
 ```
-and modify the config file set before as below:
+and modify the config file set before by changing the 1) host name and 2) user name:
 ```bash
 Host <YOUR SERVER NAME> # (ex: server1-tykim)
     HostName 143.248.65.114